-- The following are not considered creditable prescription drug coverage: prescription drug discount cards, free clinics, and drug discount websites. - For additional information about creditable coverage, look in your Medicare & You handbook at: medicare.gov/medicare-and-you, or call Medicare toll free at

-1-800-MEDICARE (1-800-633-4227), TTY 1-877-486-2048, 24 hours a day, 7 days a week.
+- The following are not considered creditable prescription drug coverage: prescription drug discount cards, free clinics, and drug discount websites. - For more information about creditable coverage, look in your Medicare & You handbook or call Medicare toll free at 1-800-MEDICARE (1-800-633-4227), TTY 1-877-486-2048, 24 hours a day, 7 days a week.

-Section 8.4 What you can do if you disagree about your late enrollment penalty
+Section 9.4 What you can do if you disagree about your late enrollment penalty

-If you disagree about your late enrollment penalty, you or your representative can ask for a review of the decision about your late enrollment penalty.
-Generally, you must request this review within 60 days from the date on the letter you receive stating you have to pay a late enrollment penalty.
-Call Optum Rx at 1-855-235-0294, TTY 711, Monday - Friday, 8 a.m. - 8 p.m. local time, except holidays, to find out more about how to do this.
+If you disagree about your late enrollment penalty, you or your representative can ask for a review of the decision about it.
+Generally, you must ask for this review within 60 days from the date on the letter you receive stating you have to pay a late enrollment penalty.
+Call Optum Rx at 1-855-235-0294, TTY 711, Monday -Friday, 8 a.m. -8 p.m. local time, except holidays, to find out more about how to do this.